isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If a resource cannot be released and the program may not fail, try to signal the failure to the rest of the system somehow (maybe even by modifying some global state and hope something will notice and be able to take care of the problem).
+If a resource cannot be released and the program must not fail, try to signal the failure to the rest of the system somehow (maybe even by modifying some global state and hope something will notice and be able to take care of the problem).
 Be fully aware that this technique is special-purpose and error-prone.
 Consider the "my connection will not close" example.